 Get the flexibility of a small business checking account combined with the interest-earning features of a savings account with U.S. Bank’s Preferred Business Money Market account.
 The $10 monthly maintenance fee is waived when you have a $1,000 minimum daily ledger balance, and you can earn .01% on your balance.

-Small businesses, startups, and freelancers all have one thing in common: the better the tools they have at their disposal, the more efficiently they can run their businesses.
+Small business owners, startups, and freelancers all have one thing in common: the better the tools they have at their disposal, the more efficiently they can run their businesses.
 It all starts with business accounts like those we’ve gone over here.

-It’s well worth your time to explore your options to ensure that you find the right business accounts, be they checking, savings, money market, or credit cards, to fire on all cylinders.
+It’s well worth your time to explore your options to ensure that you find the right business accounts, be they checking, savings, money market, or credit cards, to fire on all cylinders and meet your business banking needs.